Vonng/pigsty/docs/r-ha.md

 **Operation results**

-Patroni can handle the Primary node downtime normally, performing automatic Failover.
+Patroni can handle the Primary node downtime, typically performing automatic Failover.

-When the cluster is in maintenance mode, manual intervention is required (manual execution of `pg failover <cluster>`)
+Manual intervention is required when the cluster is in maintenance mode (manual execution of `pg failover <cluster>`).

 <details><summary>patronictl list results</summary>